florinen/common-omegnet-tools/consul-kubernetes/README.md

 ### Accessing the Web UI

 The Consul UI does not support any form of authentication out of the box so it should not be exposed.
-To access the web UI, start a port-forward session to the `consul-0` Pod in a new terminal.
+To access the web UI if you do not have an ingress, start a port-forward session to the `consul-0` Pod in a new terminal.

 ```
 kubectl port-forward consul-0 8500:8500